This post may contain affiliate links. Read my disclosure policy.

 - Top with sauce, mozzarella cheese, and parmesan cheese.

-- I like to simmer the sauce for no less than an hour and a half.
-In fact, I’ll often make it the day before I assemble the lasagna.
-You can also mix the ricotta in advance and keep it in the fridge overnight if you want to assemble the lasagna the next day.
+- Simmer as long as possible.
+I like to simmer the sauce for no less than an hour and a half.
+In fact, I’ll often make it the day before I assemble the lasagna and refrigerate it overnight.

 World’s Best Gluten Free Lasagna